Lemon Blueberry Pancakes

 How to serve lemon blueberry pancakes

-If you're serving a crowd, they'll blend right into a weekend brunch spread along with our veggie and chorizo egg breakfast casserole, Spanish breakfast potatoes, and a very berry almond butter smoothie.
+If you're serving a crowd, they'll blend right into a weekend brunch spread along with our veggie and chorizo egg breakfast casserole, Spanish breakfast potatoes, and an almond butter smoothie.

 Lemon Blueberry Pancakes